ejbyne/rails-instagram/README.md

 - User can like pictures
 - User can only add a photo or a comment if he or she has signed in
 - User can only delete a photo that he or she has added
-- User can only delete a comment that he or she added
+- User can only delete a comment that he or she has added
 - Picture thumbnails are paginated so that there are a maximum of 12 on each page

 ## Screenshots